 Interested students should send an email to email@example.com with the following:

 1. A short statement of why you want to get a graduate degree.
 Explain your research interests and experience and how they might fit into the research theme of the lab.

 After options are discussed via email the next step would be to apply on the KU website.

 An undergraduate student can get involved in the lab as a research assistant, through independent research, or through volunteering.
 Getting involved with research as an undergraduate allows you to get hands-on experience in your field just as an internship would.
 It is also a great way to network with other people with your interests and get a head start on the graduate school process.

 A research assistant is paid and trained to work in the lab and field alongside other undergraduates, graduate students, and faculty.
-Meetings are generally held once a week to assign tasks and mentor students, with biweekly group meetings.
+Meetings are generally held on a biweekly basis to assign tasks and mentor students.

 Positions are available periodically on the KU Jobs Website.